How to use your scooms wool dryer balls

 - Just add them to your tumble dryer with your wet washing.

-- Great for keeping your scooms bed linen, pillows and duvets fluffy and airy when you dry them!
+- Great for keeping your scooms bed linen, towels, pillows and duvets fluffy and airy when you dry them!

 - Wool dryer balls need space to work best so they will be most efficient in medium to small-sized washing loads.